yiziz/docs/docs/guide/front-end/static-assets/index.md

 Getting this plugin configured is really simple, all it requires is the local assets path and your ClientLib public path.

-As can be seen below, `publicPath` checks the Vite `command` that was executed and applies either the Vite DevServer URL or the AEM CLientLib public path.
+As can be seen below, `publicPath` checks the Vite `command` that was executed and applies either the Vite DevServer URL or the AEM ClientLib public path.
 This is important as when using the DevServer, a clear distintion is needed to ensure Vite is serving assets rather than AEM.

 ```js{1,6-13}
 import { aemViteCSSImportRewriter } from '@aem-vite/import-rewriter';